 XI.
-Contents of Application
+Contents of application

-Applications must be electronically submitted through the eccivis portal https://portal.ecivis.com/#/login and consist of the items identified in the application, as well as any other information deemed necessary by the Department to evaluate the applications.
-This information provides the basis for assessment and includes the assurances and agreements necessary for compliance with HSC §50825, et seq. https://s50825, et seq. https://sodes.findlaw.com/ca/health-and-safety-code/hsc-sect-50825.html, 24 CFR §570 https://www.law.cornell.edu/cfr/text/24/part-570 and https://scodes.findlaw.cornell.edu/cfr/text/24/part-570 and https://scodes.findlaw.cornell.edu/cfr/text/24/part-200/subpart-D.
+Applications must be electronically submitted through the eCivis portal and consist of the items identified in the application, as well as any other information deemed necessary by the Department to evaluate the applications.
+This information provides the basis for assessment and includes the assurances and agreements necessary for compliance with HSC §50825, et seq., 24 CFR §570, and 24 CFR §200.

 XII.
-Mandatory Department Resolution
+Mandatory Department resolution